sidramesh2018/calc/README.md

 To get started working on CALC, you'll probably want to start with the [Docker setup guide](docs/docker.md).

+The [CALC wiki](https://github.com/18F/calc/wiki) provides some context around project history, how to orient yourself with the codebase, and how to do security reviews.

 You may also find the following documents useful:

 * [Change log](CHANGELOG.md)